JoseHilario/hello-world/README.md

 # hello-world
 Learn and teach

-Welcome.
+You're welcome.
 I'm new in this world, but i'm enjoying language C and web development!